 Business Expert Working Group

-The Expert Working Group (EWG) gathers 8 European experts with a broad range of expertise and EU-wide geographical representation.
-Two members have stepped back from their engagement in the expert working group and will be soon replaced.
+The Expert Working Group (EWG) gathers 7 European experts with a broad range of expertise and EU-wide geographical representation.

 The co-chairs of this group are:

 - Delphine Gibassier (Associate Professor, Toulouse Business School)

 - Janina Grabs (Research Associate, Westfälische Wilhelms-Universität Münster)